vrikodar/P4ck3t/P4ck3t.md

  - more memory and CPU due to `Adjacency topology and forwarding table`
  - Algorithms can be very process intensive
+ - requires strict design
+ - configuration and design can be complex

 ### Advance Distance Vector